Dalvany/dalvany-image-panel/README.md

 # Grafana image panel

-Display an image by concatenation of an URL, a metric and a suffix.
+Display an image by concatenation of a URL, a metric and a suffix.
 The result will be : baseURL + icon field + suffix.

 Note : if new options doesn't show up or plugin seems in an older version, please uninstall, reinstall and then restart